metio/seb/content/posts/tmux-tmuxp.md

 - tmuxp
 ---

-In order to manage [tmux](https://github.com/tmux/tmux) sessions, I like to use [tmuxp](https://github.com/tmux-python/tmuxp).
+To manage [tmux](https://github.com/tmux/tmux) sessions, I like to use [tmuxp](https://github.com/tmux-python/tmuxp).
 It works by having pre-defined sessions in `~/.config/tmuxp` which looks like this:

 ```yaml
 session_name: cool-app